model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ## Rationale and alternatives

+**TODO**: Emphasize more the ability to stub code that the user does not have source access to.

 The lack of stubbing has a substantial negative impact on the usability of Kani: stubbing is a *de facto* necessity for verification tools.

 ### Benefits

+- Because stubs are specified by annotating the harness, the user is able to specify stubs for functions they do not have source access to (like library functions).
+This contrasts with annotating the function to be replaced (such as with function contracts).
 - The current design provides the user with flexibility, as they can specify different sets of stubs to use for different harnesses.
-- Because stubs are specified by annotating the harness, the user is able to specify stubs for functions they do not have source access to (like library functions).
-This contrasts with annotating the function to be replaced.
 - The stub mappings are all located right by the harness, which makes it easy to understand which replacements are going to happen for each harness.

 ### Risks